ignite/cli/docs/docs/guide/04-blog/00-build-blog.md

   total: "0"
 ```

+Let's try to delete one of the blog posts using Bob's account.
+However, since the blog post was created using Alice's account, we can expect the blockchain to check whether the user is authorized to delete the post.
+In this case, since Bob is not the author of the post, his transaction should be rejected by the blockchain.

+To delete a blog post, we can use the `blogd tx blog delete-post` command, which allows us to delete an existing blog post on the blockchain.
+When running this command, we will need to specify the ID of the blog post that we want to delete, as well as the account that we want to use for signing the transaction.
+In this case, we will use Bob's account to sign the transaction.

+After running this command, the transaction will be broadcasted to the blockchain.
+However, since Bob is not the author of the post, the blockchain should reject his transaction and the blog post will not be deleted.
+This is an example of how the blockchain can enforce rules and permissions, and it shows that only authorized users are able to make changes to the blockchain.

 ```
 blogd tx blog delete-post 0 --from bob

 raw_log: 'failed to execute message; message index: 0: incorrect owner: unauthorized'
 ```

+Now, let's try to delete the blog post again, but this time using Alice's account.
+Since Alice is the author of the blog post, she should be authorized to delete it.

 ```
 blogd tx blog delete-post 0 --from alice
 ```

+To check whether the blog post has been successfully deleted by Alice, we can query the blockchain for a list of posts again.

 ```
 blogd q blog list-post